tranSMART-Foundation/transmartApp-doc/source/advanced_workflow.rst

 #.
 Check if the first value of the bin is also in the previous bin, if so, adjust bin number to 1 (line of code above).
 NOTE! this is only done for the current bin we are looking at.
 #.
 This is repeated for all bins except the last.
 #.
 The last bin is assigned to all bins that did not have a bin assigned yet.
 #.
 In our case this goes wrong because the 0 value is 85% of our subjects.
-Due to this heavy.
 #.
-Skew the code breaks as it does not cover this assumption.
+Due to this heavy skew the code breaks as it does not cover this assumption.

 Data Binning Using Box Plot with ANOVA